Kodventure/has-timezoned-attributes/README.md

 # HasTimezonedAttributes for Laravel

-Automatically adds *_timezoned attributes to your Eloquent models for timestamp fields, based on the user's or application's timezone.
+Automatically adds *_tz attributes to your Eloquent models for timestamp fields, based on the user's or application's timezone.

 ## Installation